rajive/doma-skel/res/env/README.md

 ## Purpose

-Shell script to setup the runtime environment for service.
+Shell script to setup the *runtime environment* for a component.

-Typically, the shell script will setup `NDDS_QOS_PROFILES` environment variable to satisfy the DDS-XML dependencies, and any additional environment variables needed to setup the service runtime environment.
+Typically, the shell script will setup `NDDS_QOS_PROFILES` environment variable to satisfy the DDS-XML dependencies, and any additional environment variables needed by the runtime.

 ## Organization

-A service *<service_name>* environment is defined in a file as follows:
+An runtime environment *<name>* is defined in a file as follows:

- - `<service_name>`.sh
+ - `<name>`.sh
-   - shell script to source, to setup the environment
+   - shell script to source, to setup the runtime environment

-To setup a service runtime environment
+To setup a runtime environment

-        source <service_name>.sh
+        source <name>.sh